10/08/2018 by By Jennifer Earnest, PT, MPT, B.Sc. (Hons) Kin., Registered Physiotherapist

-Current recommendations for non-pregnant women for exercise frequency is an accumulation of 30mins/day on most, if not all, days of the week.
+Current recommendations for non-pregnant women for exercise frequency are an accumulation of 30 mins/day on most, if not all, days of the week.
 In the absence of any medial or obstetric complications, pregnant women are typically able to continue with these same recommendations.

 - Pregnancy isn’t and should not be a state of confinement!
 Pregnant women with uncomplicated pregnancies should be encouraged to continue and engage in regular, moderate intensity physical activity.

 - The overall health, obstetric, and medical risks should be assessed before a pregnant woman is prescribed an exercise program.